aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/replace-content-in-remote-spreadsheet/_index.md

 linktitle: "Replace Remote Spreadsheet Content"
 type: docs
 url: /replace-content-in-remote-spreadsheet/
-keywords: "Aspose.Cells, replace content, remote spreadsheet, find replace API, cloud Excel"
+keywords: "Aspose.Cells Cloud, replace content, remote spreadsheet, find and replace API, cloud Excel, bulk text replacement"
 description: "Use Aspose.Cells Cloud Find & Replace API to bulk‑update text in remote Excel workbooks.
-Secure HTTPS endpoint, OAuth2 auth, and SDK examples for fast integration."
+Secure HTTPS endpoint, OAuth2 authentication, and ready‑to‑use SDK examples for fast integration."
 weight: 100
 ---

 Perform bulk text replacement across remote Excel files stored in the cloud.
 Find and update specific text strings efficiently using Aspose.Cells Find & Replace API for cloud spreadsheets.

+**Prerequisites**
+To call this API you need a valid OAuth 2.0 access token obtained from the Aspose.Cloud authentication service, the name of the workbook stored in your cloud storage, and the appropriate API version (v4.0).
+The default storage configured for your account is used unless you specify a custom `storageName`.
+Ensure the workbook is accessible and, if protected, that you provide the correct `password` parameter.

 ## **Replace Content in Remote Spreadsheet API**